How will The Collaborative London increase the value of my investment?

 How do I know what you are presenting is below market value?

-We know that a property is below market value by looking at its comparables, and we carefully examine similar properties looking at how much they would be worth once developed.
-We present our evidence to our partners so that they also have the same clarity when investing.
+We carefully assess a property and determine it is below market value by looking at its comparables.
+Furthermore, we critically analyse similar properties, looking at how much they would be worth once developed.
+Our findings are discussed with our partners for more clarity when investing.

 What is my return net of taxes?

 This leaves us with a net profit of £16,200.
-Which means your net return on your money is 16.2%.
+This means your net return on your money is 16.2%.

 Will The Collaborative London be transparent about the project's costs of refurbishment?

-At the outset, we will provide you with a specification report showing you the type and quality of finishes that will be included in the interior design of the property.
+At the outset, we will provide you with a specification report showing you the type and quality of finishes included in the property's interior design.

-We will also provide a fixed cost for the refurbishment, including interior design and project management.
-This allows our partner to have full transparency on cost and specification of the project.
+The Collaborative London will also provide fixed costs for the refurbishment, including interior design and project management.
+Partners will have complete transparency on price and specification of the project.

 How do I know that exit price will be achieved?

-The Collaborative London are very cautious about the exit values.
-We use values today to estimate the exit price in the future.
-We do not use the future values to hope that there may be increases in property prices.
+The Collaborative London diligently calculate exit values.
+Values are used to estimate exit prices in the future.
+(Future values are not used to hope for increases in property prices).

 What are the taxes that I will have to pay?

 Specialists advice is taken on a case by case basis.
-However, typically we would use a UK registered company to make a purchase of a property.
-The main two taxes that will affect our transaction are:
+However, typically we would use a UK registered company to purchase a property.
+The central two taxes that will affect our transactions are:

-Stamp Duty Land Tax this is a tax which is paid on the purchase of the property.
-We will always indicate the exact amount of SDLT that will need to be paid and we will always have this incorporated into our financial appraisal of any opportunity we present.
+Stamp Duty Land Tax (SDLT) is a tax paid on the purchase of a property.
+We will always indicate the exact amount of SDLT to pay, and we will always have this incorporated into our financial appraisal of any opportunity we present.